zukunft/zukunft.com/docs/code_functions_all.md

     \-- url_old
         \-- html_base - build a url for link a zukunft.com element
     \-- url_back
-        \-- html_base - remove the trailing slash of a base url, because the script path already starts with one
+        \-- html_base - the url of a view for an object with the calling page as the back part
     \-- pre_url_part
         \-- html_base - Build a URL parameter string with each editable field prefixed with url_var::PRE ('8'),
     \-- url_with_back
         \-- html_base - Build the additional URL parameters for an array, each key prefixed with the given prefix char.
+    \-- page_url
+        \-- html_base - the url of the page that the given url parameters describe, e.g. to return to it
     \-- url_with_token
         \-- html_base - append the anti-csrf session token to a get action link (logout, error_update) so that the
     \-- url_api